Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

    ![](../media/lab02/3.png)

-You have successfully enabled Microsoft Defender for Cloud Apps for Endpoints.
+   >**Success!** You have successfully enabled Microsoft Defender for Cloud Apps for Endpoints.
 With this set-up all signals coming from Microsoft Defender for Endpoints are forwarded to Defender for Cloud Apps giving you the ability to block unsecure applications.
 All applications tagged as **Unsanctoned** will now be blocked.

 ### Task 2: Investigate the Shadow-IT of Contoso Ltd